sfc-gh-miwhitaker/documentrodeo/README.md

 ## What This Demo Shows

-Upload a text document, then ask questions about it - all within a single Streamlit in Snowflake app. **Zero external dependencies.**
+Upload a PDF, TXT, or DOCX document, then ask questions about it - all within a single Streamlit in Snowflake app. **100% Snowflake native.**

 ```
 ┌─────────────────────────────────────────────────────────────────────┐